 Free Episode Transcriptions

-Another awesome feature that many podcast hosting platforms charge for, but RSS.com offers for free is episode transcriptions.
+Another useful feature that many podcast hosting platforms charge for but that RSS.com offers for free is episode transcriptions.

 Understanding your audience is key to improving and growing your podcast.
 With RSS.com’s Podcast Analytics, you’ll get access to:

 - Total number of subscribers for the month

 - Number of all-time downloads (including how many downloads there were today, yesterday, this month and the previous month)